-Sophie advises national and international clients on various aspects of international employment (including work permits and residence of foreign employees), all aspects of individual and collective employment law and social security law.
+Sophie advises national and international clients on various aspects of international employment including business immigration (work permits, single permit, visa and residence of foreign employees), all aspects of individual and collective employment law and social security law.
 She assists clients with seconding employees to Belgium, structuring simultaneous employment in various countries, starting up activities in Belgium, restructurings and acquisitions.
 Sophie often works closely with other members of Ius Laboris on transnational projects and queries.
-Besides, Sophie gives advice on various day-to-day HR issues and general employment law enquiries
+Besides, Sophie gives advice on various day-to-day HR issues and general employment law enquiries.

 Sophie has a particular interest in global mobility and corporate immigration issues, (prohibited) lease of personnel and flexible work arrangements and dismissal law.